awaschick/salesforceiq/README.md

 **Parameters:**

-- `:properties` Attributes that are comprised of a contact object in RelateIQ.
+- `:properties` Attributes that are comprised of a contact object in SalesforceIQ.
 The following attributes are supported through the API:
   - name
   - email **(Required)**
   - phone